ZoneMinder/zmeventnotification/README.md

 Make sure you look at the syslogs to make sure its started properly

-## Troubleshooting common situations
+## 0.7.
+Troubleshooting common situations

-### The server runs fine when manually executed, but fails when run in daemon mode (started by zmdc.pl)
+### 0.7.1.
+The server runs fine when manually executed, but fails when run in daemon mode (started by zmdc.pl)
   - Make sure the file where you store tokens (`/etc/private/tokens.txt or whatever you have used`) is not RW Root only.
 It needs to be RW `www-data` for Ubuntu/Debian or `apache` for Fedora/CentOS
   - Make sure your certificates are readable by `www-data` for Ubuntu/Debian, or `apache` for Fedora/CentOS (thanks to [@jagee](https://github.com/pliablepixels/zmeventserver/issues/8))

+### 0.7.2.
+When you run zmeventnotifiation.pl manually, you get an error saying 'port already in use' or 'cannot bind to port' or something like that

+The chances are very high that you have another copy of `zmeventnotification.pl` running.
+You might have run it in daemon mode.
+Try `sudo zmdc.pl stop zmeventnotification.pl`.
+Also do `ps -aef | grep zmeventnotification` to check if another copy is not running and if you do find one running, you'll have to kill it before you can start it from command line again.

-### Great Krypton!
+### 0.7.2.
+Great Krypton!
 I just upgraded ZoneMinder and I'm not getting push anymore!###

 Fear not.
 You just need to redo the changes you did to ``zmpkg.pl`` and ``zmdc.pl`` and restart ZM.
 You see, when you upgrade ZM, it overwrites those files.

-## How do I disable secure mode?
+## 0.8.
+How do I disable secure mode?

 As of 0.6, I've added an option to run the server using unsecure websockets (WS instead of WSS).
 As it turns out many folks run ZM inside the LAN only and don't want to deal with certificates.
 Fair enough.
 For that situation, edit zmeventnotification.pl and change $useSecure to 0 (around line 64)

-## Debugging and reporting problems
+## 0.9.
+Debugging and reporting problems
 There could be several reasons why you may not be receiving notifications:
 * Your event server is not running
 * Your app is not able to reach the server